vuxcode/pr1-project-loke-nordlander-olsson/README.md

 REMEMBER TO "COMMIT" YOUR CHANGES TO THIS FILE!

+I'm having a bit of trouble currently, it seems I've gotten a bit confused by how to write it.

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.